NoLieNoSean/NoNotes/content/Notes/Classification of compact surfaces.md

 > [!Abstract]
 > We see that every compact surface can be 'built' up from $\mathbb{S}^{2}$, $\mathbb{T}^{2}$, and $\mathbb{P}^{2}$.

-[[The quotient topology|Recall]] how the torus, sphere, and projective plane can be represented as a quotient of the square by identifying edges.
+[[The Quotient Topology|Recall]] how the torus, sphere, and projective plane can be represented as a quotient of the square by identifying edges.
 Now we define a general method for building surfaces by identifying edges of geometric figures.

 > [!Definition] Polygonal region
 > Say that a subset $P\subseteq \mathbb{R}^{2}$ is a **polygonal region** if it is a compact subset whose boundary is a ==finite== $1$-dimensional [[Triangulable manifolds#^bc164d|Euclidean simplicial complex]], satisfying the following conditions: